Inquiry Question

 Oogenesis

 The oestradiol level will continue to rise during the follicular phase and reach a maximum when the follicle matures.
 This causes the pituitary gland to release large amounts of LH (known as the LH surge).
 In turn, the follicle ruptures, releasing the egg cell into the oviduct (fallopian tube).
 This process is called ovulation.
-The egg begins its journey through the fallopian tube, being pushed along by the delicate cilia that line the fallopian tube.
+The egg begins its journey through the fallopian tube, being pushed along by the delicate cilia lining it.
 The remnant of the follicle in the ovary, now called the corpus luteum, begins to secrete large amounts of progesterone, causing its concentration in the blood to rise.
 This enhances the thickening of the endometrium.

 A few days after ovulation, the corpus luteum degenerates.
 As a result, the level of progesterone in the blood will fall.
 This triggers the next phase of the menstrual cycle in human females, called the menstrual phase.
 In this phase, the endometrium breaks down and is discharged through the vagina.
 This discharge is known as menstruation and signifies that pregnancy has not occurred.

-The menstrual cycle is uncommon in mammals – only human females and the females of some primates appear to go through menstruation.
+The menstrual cycle is uncommon in mammals—only human females and the females of some primates appear to go through menstruation.
 The females of other mammalian species have the estrous cycle.
 The estrous cycle is similar to the menstrual cycle, except that the menstrual phase is replaced with the estrous phase.
-During estrous, the endometrium is resorbed rather than being discharged.
+During estrous, the endometrium is resorbed rather than discharged.

 This figure shows the changes in the ovaries and uterus in response to hormonal changes during the menstrual cycle.
 By Chris 73 / Wikimedia Commons, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=19707